IDEA-Research/TAPTR/README.md

 [![VideoEdit_PointTrajectory](assets/combine_video_coverimage.png)](https://github.com/IDEA-Research/TAPTR/assets/89394032/036503fe-bb4c-4804-affc-c606fd93878f)

 # :fire: News
-[2024/7/24] TAPTRv2 is released, check out our paper for more detail!
+[2024/7/24] TAPTRv2 is released, check out our paper for more details!

 [2024/7/16] Training, evaluation, and demo codes have been released but have not been cleaned yet.
 Hope these codes can be helpful to you.